helderco/dagger-examples/README.md

 These tips may be helpful to understand:

 - The underlying API is the same as with the Go SDK, so if you understand the few differences you can easily port from one to another and reuse some of that documentation as well;
-- The Go SDK [no longer needs to pass IDs around](https://github.com/dagger/dagger/issues/3558) but in Python you still do for now;
 - The `dagger.Client` is a typed query builder.
 Some methods are just building the query and not executing anything.
 Only on [scalar values](https://graphql.org/learn/schema/#scalar-types) (`str`, `int`...) a [coroutine](https://docs.python.org/3/library/asyncio-task.html#coroutines) is returned, in which case you need to `await` to execute it;
-- Notice that when you use an `.id()` field, it'll execute a query but nothing will actually be run ([it's lazy](https://github.com/dagger/dagger/issues/3617));
-- Notice the type hints in the IDE, they help document what you can do.
+- Notice the type hints in the IDE, they help document what you can do, but there's also [reference docs](https://dagger-io.readthedocs.io).